torchbox/k8s-ts-ingress/README.md

 resource.
 Annotations beginning with `ingress.kubernetes.io` are standard annotations supported by most Ingress controllers; those beginning with `ingress.torchbox.com` are specific to the Traffic Server Ingress controller.

-### TLS

-* `ingress.kubernetes.io/ssl-redirect`: if `"false"`, do not redirect HTTP requests to HTTPS, even if the Ingress has TLS configured.

-* `ingress.kubernetes.io/force-ssl-redirect`: if `"true"`, redirect HTTP
-  requests to HTTPS even if the Ingress does not have TLS configured.

-* `ingress.kubernetes.io/secure-backends`: if `"true"`, use TLS connections to the backend.
-This is generally not useful when connecting to pods, but can be useful for external proxying (described below).

-* `ingress.torchbox.com/hsts-max-age`: if set to a non-zero integer value, TLS responses will include an HTTP Strict-Transport-Security header with the given age in seconds.
-To be useful, this should be set to at least six months (15768000 seconds).  **NOTE**: While this can be configured for a particular hostname on some paths and not others, once a browser sees the HSTS header it will apply that to *all* paths for that hostname, not just the ones where the HSTS header was set.
-You cannot enable HSTS for a subset of paths.

-* `ingress.torchbox.com/hsts-include-subdomains`: if `"true"`, HSTS headers
-  will set `includeSubdomains`.

-### URL rewriting

 * `ingress.kubernetes.io/rewrite-target`: if set to a string, the portion of the request path matched by the Ingress `path` attribute will be replaced with